-The 2017 year of account of Syndicate 4444 closed with a reported loss of £151.0m.
-The 2018 year of account is forecast to make a loss of 2.7% of managed capacity and the 2019 year of account is forecast to make a profit of 5.3% of managed capacity.
+The 2018 year of account of Syndicate 4444 closed with a reported loss of £54.8m.
+The 2019 year of account is forecast to make a loss of 0.6% of managed capacity and the 2020 year of account is forecast to make a loss of 1.1% of managed capacity.
+Both the 2019 and 2020 years of account include material estimates for Covid-19 losses of £41.2m and £34.8m respectively.

 Reinsurance is purchased to reduce retention levels in accordance with CMA's risk appetite as well as to protect against potential catastrophe accumulations.
 Catastrophe reinsurances are generally purchased to protect capital whereas non-catastrophe reinsurances are purchased for a blend of capital protection and profit stability.
+During 2020 this has been particularly valuable as the combination of increased natural catastrophe events and pandemic losses has driven the gross loss ratio to 78.6%, which reduces to 69.6% after reinsurance.